 I have shown panorama pictures in SmugMug (read my Sunset and Sunrise post), but as much as I like SmugMug it has what I think is a major flaw when presenting large pictures; it does not have a “Navigator” option.
 A Navigator option is a small representation of the whole picture showing you what part of the picture you are looking at.

 A much better option for large panoramas is to use Picasa.
 And I mean Picasa, not the limited Google+ viewer (Google does a lot of good stuff, but they always “fiddle” with it).

 I have a small album of panoramas from last year’s Utah trip.
 That is a direct link to the album proper.
 If you opt to “Share” the album it will give you the link redirecting it to the Google+ viewer, and the Google+ viewer “fits” the picture to the available window; it has no zoom option, and in panoramas that is a problem . . . especially my Lake Powell panorama (15,842 x 1,332 pixels) because all you see is a long thin picture.

 So, here is the Lake Powell panorama.
 If you click on the picture itself it will open the picture in Picasa.
-Once there, right above the right corner of the picture there is a small magnifying glass with a “+” sign in it.
-Click that and it will open the view where you can zoom in to native resolution, and pan the photo.
-In the lower corner there is a “Navigator” picture.
+Once there, right above the right corner of the picture, there is a small magnifying glass with a “+” sign in it.
+Click that and it will open the view where you can zoom to the native resolution, and pan the photo.
+In the lower corner, there is a “Navigator” picture.
 It has a slider to adjust the zoom, and a white box showing you what part of the picture you’re looking at.
 I wish SmugMug had the same option.